-On this page you will find some videos related to the rehabilitation system developed in this research project.
+You will find videos on this page related to the rehabilitation system developed in this research project.

-To be able to capture the movements of the mobile platform of the parallel robot or the position and orientation of the patient’s body segments, a 3D tracking system (3DTS) based on artificial vision has been used.
+To capture the movements of the mobile platform of the parallel robot or the position and orientation of the patient’s body segments, a 3D tracking system (3DTS) based on artificial vision has been used.
 The system consists of 10 Flex13 cameras from the manufacturer OptiTrack.
-These cameras use the Infrared emission principle to be able to capture and detect the reflection that it creates on markers made of reflective 3M material.
+These cameras use the Infrared emission principle to capture and detect the reflection that it creates on markers made of reflective 3M material.

 The Motive Tracker software from the same manufacturer, OptiTrack, is used on the camera control computer.
-This software is used to perform vision system calibration and obtain 6-DOF positioning results of objects within the tracking area.
-This 64-bit, multi-threaded architecture software uses high-level tracking filters and constraints to fine tune the performance of the high-speed object tracking.
+This software performs vision system calibration and obtains 6-DOF positioning results of objects within the tracking area.
+This 64-bit, multi-threaded architecture software uses high-level tracking filters and constraints to fine-tune the performance of high-speed object tracking.

-This video shows the Robotics Laboratory and some cameras of the 3DTS used in this work.
-The cameras have a 1.3 Megapixel resolution and a capture velocity of 120 Hz.
+This video shows the Robotics Laboratory and some 3DTS cameras used in this work.
+The cameras have a 1.3-megapixel resolution and a capture velocity of 120 Hz.
 They have a latency or frame delay of 8.3 ms. The set of 10 cameras and the use of high-quality 14 mm markers make it possible to obtain an accuracy of more than 0.1 mm.

-In addition, the video also shows the acquisition of a person’s foot, ankle, knee and hip.
-This information will be used to obtain the kinematic calibration of the patient.
+In addition, the video also shows the acquisition of a person’s foot, ankle, knee, and hip.
+This information will be used to obtain the patient’s kinematic calibration.

 Mobile platform pose control using a force sensor